mehersiddharth/stock-sentiment-analysis/README.md

-🚀 Stock Sentiment Analysis: Tesla (TSLA)
+🚀 Stock Sentiment Analysis

 This project analyzes the sentiment around Tesla (TSLA) by scraping Reddit posts from the popular subreddit r/wallstreetbets.
 It aims to correlate the online sentiment with Tesla’s historical stock price using various data visualizations and sentiment analysis techniques.
-The project consists of three main parts:

-Data Collection: Scraping posts mentioning TSLA from Reddit using the Reddit API.
-Sentiment Analysis: Analyzing the sentiment of Reddit posts using VADER.
-Data Visualization & Correlation: Visualizing sentiment trends and comparing them to Tesla's stock price movements.
 📊 Project Overview

 Data Collection:

 Scrapes Reddit posts mentioning TSLA using the Reddit API.